umutsoysl/CurrencyEdittext/README.md

 # CurrencyEdittext
-CurrencyEditText is an extension of Android's EditText view object.
+CurrencyEditText is an library of Android's EditText view object.
 It is a module designed to provide ease-of-use when using an EditText field for gathering currency information from a user.

 # Overview